 An inactive blog is another part of the site that can damage the user experience.
 If you don’t plan to update your blog with content, simply omit any mentions of the blog on your site.

 User experience is closely connected to lead generation and conversion rates.
 Ignore user experience for too long and your projected sales plan might never get accomplished.
-Put your customer first and you’ll set your business up for success.
+When developing a website, put your customer first and you’ll set your business up for success.